 - Any type of yarn

 - Matching crochet hook

 Chain any odd number.
 For this demonstration, I chained 15.

 Row 1: SC in second chain from hook, *DC in next, SC in next, repeat from * across the row.
 DC in last St. Change to your contrasting colour in the last stitch.

 Row 2: With the new colour, Ch 1 and turn.
 SC in first St (on top of DC in previous row, see photo tutorial below), DC in next (on top of SC in previous row), *SC in next, DC in next, repeat from * across the row.

 Row 3- until your desired size: repeat row 2

-The main things to remember about the Houndstooth stitch is that you always start a new row with a SC and finish with a DC.
-Always change colour in the last DC stitch of a row and carry non-working yarn across.
+When working with the Houndstooth stitch, there are a few key things to keep in mind.
+First, you should always start a new row with a single crochet and finish with a double crochet stitch.
+Additionally, it’s important to change colours in the last double crochet stitch of each row and carry the non-working yarn across.

 Make sure the non-working yarn is not too tight and not too loose.
-If it’s too tight, then your tension and your edges are not going to be straight.
-I always pull the non-working yarn gently at the end of a row to tighten the first stitches where the colour was changed.
-Then I straighten the rest of the row so the yarn is loosely spread inside and the rest of crochet project can stretch a little.
+If it’s too tight, your tension and edges will not be straight.
+After I finish one row, I gently pull the non-working yarn to tighten the first stitches where the colour was changed.
+Then I straighten the rest of the row so the yarn is loosely spread inside and the rest of the crochet project can stretch a little.
 Watch the video demonstration for more visual guidance.

 Crochet Houndstooth Stitch Photo Tutorial